In particular, it has the following three major characteristics.

 For this reason, there are many cafes in Yogyakarta city, which students use as places to socialize and chat.

+The city is filled with many cafes and relatively inexpensive restaurants and street stalls for students.
 Related to this, Yogyakarta is a relatively cheap city in Indonesia, with food and services provided at about half the price of Jakarta.

 Characteristic 3: A cultural center where Javanese culture, including batik, Javanese dance, and shadow puppetry, is preserved